dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/FAQ_AND_TROUBLESHOOTING_GUIDE.md

 This architecture provides several benefits.
 It enables lazy loading, where modules are only imported when they are needed rather than all at startup.
 It centralizes error handling so errors are caught and managed consistently.
 It simplifies monitoring because all operations pass through one point where you can log and measure them.
 It reduces memory usage because modules that are not needed for a particular request are never loaded.

-### Can I use this for both Alexa and Google Home?
+### Can I use this for both Alexa and other platforms?

-This Lambda function is designed specifically for Alexa and uses the Alexa Smart Home API format.
-Google Home uses a different API format called Google Smart Home API.
-You would need a separate integration for Google Home.
+The Lambda Execution Engine is designed as a general-purpose framework that can support multiple extensions.
+Currently, the Home Assistant Extension provides Alexa integration.
+However, the Engine's architecture allows you to build additional extensions for other voice assistants or platforms.

-However, your Home Assistant instance itself can support multiple voice assistants simultaneously.
-You can have the Lambda Execution Engine handling Alexa while using the native Google Assistant integration in Home Assistant for Google Home.
-Both can control the same devices through Home Assistant.
-You would just use Alexa commands for Alexa devices and Google commands for Google Home devices.
+You could create a Google Assistant extension that uses the same Engine services for gateway routing, HTTP communication, caching, and circuit breaker protection while implementing Google-specific device discovery and control.
+Similarly, you could build extensions for SmartThings, Apple HomeKit, or entirely different purposes.
+Each extension would be self-contained and use the Engine's services without modifying the Engine core itself.

 ---